Allied Health is Good Health

 09-08-17: Meet The Speakers!

 We are pleased to announce the plenary speakers of our 2017 Allied Health conference!
 With an impressive roster of international guests, including Professor Narasimman Swaminathan, Dean of Faculty of Health and Life Sciences at INTI International University, Malaysia; Ms Ivis Chung, Chief Manager (Allied Health) of the Hospital Authority (HA) in Hong Kong; Ms Gill Hall, Manager Rehabilitation at Accident Compensation Corporation (ACC), New Zealand and her colleague Mr Ken Stewart, clinical lead for Falls Prevention & Fracture Liaison services for the Canterbury health system.
-Local speakers Dr John Moss, a health economist from the University of Adelaide, and Mr Paul Burke, a clinical guideline developer for Ambulance Victoria, are also highly anticipated speakers.
+Local speakers Associate Professor John Moss, a health economist from the University of Adelaide, and Mr Paul Burke, a clinical guideline developer for Ambulance Victoria, are also highly anticipated speakers.

 For more on all of our Plenary Speakers, please visit our Plenary Speaker page!